Capt. John's Fishing Tips....

 Drifting for Fluke - Speed of your drift is CRUCIAL, so a speed of between 1 - 1.5 mph is best on my boat.
 Anything less and you're in trouble (try power drifting) as well as as anything more and it's time to get the drift sock out and slow yourself down.
 We use and highly recommend the Cabela's 76" Dia Advanced Angler Drift Sock for boats in the 25' range that will slow our drift down by about one mph.
 A must have tool if you're serious about catching Fluke.

 My choice of baits are Squid strip/Peruvian smelt combo, strips of bunker, strips of sea robin, strips of bluefish or strips of mackerel.
 Targeting larger Fluke like we do, we'll use long strips and stinger hooks or even whole small squid as bait in deep channel areas such as Sandy Hook and Ambrose Channels.

-Bucktailing - Spro type jigs has become a defacto standard aboard Reel Fun Sportfishing for the past 4 years.
+Bucktailing - Spro type jigs has become the defacto standard aboard Reel Fun Sportfishing for the past 4 years.
 Much more fun, more and usually bigger fish that hit the lure with vengeance.
 We like to get everyone involved in the days fishing and not just standing there holding the rod and reel waiting for a strike.
 Bucktail jigs with strip baits added are deadly...... rigged along with a Clouser or Deceiver teaser a foot above the bucktail on the same line.
-A "killer" bucktail is the 4 or 6 oz Spro in Chartreuse/White or all White fished with a strip bait of your choice ( I especially like sea robin strips)......... outfishes all colors on the market.
+A "killer" bucktail is the 4 or 6 oz Spro type in Chartreuse/White or all White fished with a strip bait of your choice ( I especially like sea robin strips and fluke belly)......... outfishes all meats.

 We like the sea robin strips because they are tough.
 Catching 3-4 fish on one strip bait is not unusual.
 We like and also use "Squid Tube" strips that are thick, and pure white.
 A big winner for us is also nice and oily mackerel strips, bunker strips and bluefish strips.
 And now my all time favorite for catching big fluke has got to be live peanut bunker or snapper bluefish.....a big time big fluke killer in the deep.

 "open file" to view your PowerPoint presentation.